tredontho/purescript-book/text/chapter6.md

 The first law is the _identity law_.
 It states that lifting the identity function (the function which returns its argument unchanged) over a structure just returns the original structure.
 This makes sense since the identity function does not modify its input.

 The second law is the _composition law_.
-It states that mapping one function over a structure, and then mapping a second, is the same thing as mapping the composition of the two functions over the structure.
+It states that mapping one function over a structure and then mapping a second is the same as mapping the composition of the two functions over the structure.

 Whatever "lifting" means in the general sense, it should be true that any reasonable definition of lifting a function over a data structure should obey these rules.